Assessment of Student Learning

 Academic departments at EKU are required to articulate student learning objectives for each degree program, option, certificate and minor and to design and implement assessment measures to ascertain progress towards those student learning objectives.
 Academic departments are required to submit annual progress reports delineating results of student learning assessment and the use of results for improvement.

-Office of Institutional Effectiveness staff work closely with Quality Enhancement Plan (QEP) staff members to design and implement, the multiple strategies for assessing the QEP.
-The focus of the EKU's Quality Enhancement Program is developing informed, critical and creative thinkers who communicate effectively.
-Read More
+Institutional Effectiveness & Research staff work closely with Quality Enhancement Plan (QEP) staff members to design and implement, the multiple strategies for assessing the QEP.
+The focus of the EKU's Quality Enhancement Program, Read with Purpose, is to develop critical readers who are guided by purposeful inquiry; as such, it reinforces the university's current emphasis on promoting metacognitive strategies to foster deep learning.
+QEP Information